Last updated: Sep-26-2023

 - Your Connector upload preferences are set to upload to the Cloudinary folder where the original image is stored

-- Your account default upload preset or the preset you specify in the Connector upload preferences is defined with the recommended upload preset settings.
+- Your product environment default upload preset or the preset you specify in the Connector upload preferences is defined with the recommended upload preset settings.

 - From the Connector menu, select Upload from the Connector options.